 If we went even further back than the seasons, it would involve a triad of factors: the farmers of the present, the farms of the near past, and the regions of the distant past.

 The history of the region is important to take into consideration with quality matcha.
 The more established its tencha production is, the most definitely the better.
-Some regions have centuries of tradition locked into their craft - Yame, where our Kodemari and Ike no Shiro are produced - has 800 years of practicing tencha techniques.
+Some regions have centuries of tradition locked into their craft - Yame, where our Kodemari and Mokuren matcha is sourced, and Kyotanabe, where Toyo is - have 800 and 1,000 years of practicing tencha techniques.
 Despite modern innovations in processing, construction, and technology, nothing has remotely come close to what the hands and years of tradition craft.

 The legacy of the farm, built in the geological trifecta of elevation, field position, and weather, is key to matcha’s taste.
 These factors affect the integrity and health of the tea plant as well.
 Higher elevations and cooler temperatures stave off insects, mountain terrain results in a slower growth (especially for spring harvests, the best season to make matcha), and less sunlight produces chlorophyll-intense leaves.